 With total student loan debt in the United States approaching $1.4 Trillion dollars, I seem to be having this conversation more and more with clients.
+There has been a lot of speculation between president obama and student loans, but student loan debt is still piling up.
 The amount of student loan debt is piling up and it’s putting the next generation of our work force at a big disadvantage.
 While you yourself may not have student loan debt, at some point you may have to counsel a child, grandchild, friend, neighbor, or a co-worker that just can’t seem to get ahead because of the financial restrains of their student loan payments.
 After all, for a child born today, it’s projected that the cost for a 4 year degree including room and board will be $215,000 for a State College and $487,000 for a private college.
 Half a million dollars for a 4 year degree!!

 The most common reaction to this is: “There is no way that this can happen.
 Something will have to change.”
 The reality is, as financial planners, we were saying that exact same thing 10 years ago but we don’t say that anymore.
 Despite the general disbelief that this will happen, the cost of college has continued to rise at a rate of 6% per year over the past 10 years.
 It’s good old supply and demand.
 If there is a limited supply of colleges and the demand for a college degree keeps going up, the price will continue to go up.
 As many of us know, a college degree is not necessarily an advantage anymore, it’s the baseline.
 You need it just to get the job interview and that will be even more true for types of jobs that will be available in future years.